0xScratch/Nexbizn/README.md

 Although, I did start working on it much before but was engaged with !ink boilerplate and other stuff.
 Due to some issues, errors and lack of help by the community, I had to start right from scratch with [***moonbeam***](https://moonbeam.network) and atleast feeling quite excited that got something to submit (even if not completely implemented) and [learnt a lot](#what-i-learnt) during these 2-3 days.

-Now shifting it to Backdrop by cloning the stuff from the [original repo](https://github.com/0xScratch/Nexbizn), making some changes and trying it out on Near Protocol.
+Now shifting it to Backdrop by cloning the stuff from the [original repo](https://github.com/0xScratch/Nexbizn), making some changes and trying it out on Optimism.

 Features to implement: